slgriff/mindex-java-code-challenge/NOTES.md

 - `employee` field in response object is ambiguous
     - could be either a nested Employee object or id reference to employee
         - implemented as if were id reference
+- Caching of results is not performed
+    - traversal to get reporting structure computes count for direct reports but information is not saved for subsequent calls
+- 404 Not Found is returned via controller if employee id does not exist in database
+     - Unit tests make check against null object reporting structure (employeeId is null and number of reports is zero)

 ## Task 2